Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 When it is running, update Linux packages (sudo yum update -y).

-Install one of the software packages according to the below procedure.
+Install the client software packages according to the below procedure.

 II.
 Server instance